estherakinyemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Answers to 0x02 Shell project
+Files are scripts containing answers to the 0x02 shell redirections project